Skip to content

 child putting out milk and cookies for Santa

 So there you have it, six clear similarities between a white paper and a letter to Santa.
+But that’s not all… read on for your bonus checklist.

-A special gift for you, from a Grade 4 teacher
+A special gift for you from a Grade 4 teacher

 I often think most business people have forgotten everything they learned about writing essays in college.